pyarravajhala/pyarravajhala.github.io/index.md

 Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in my site, from the content in my Markdown files.

-I am using https://guides.github.com/ to learn the basics of whatever I am trying to do here.
+I am using [Github guides] (https://guides.github.com/) to learn the basics of whatever I am trying to do here.

 ### Markdown